dynamsoft-docs/label-recognition-docs/parameters/reference/text-area/parameter-control-v1.1.md

 ## LineStringRegExPattern
 Specifies the regular expression pattern of each line string text in current text area to recognize.

+**Remarks**
+ - All LineSpecification Objects without LineStringRegExPattern set will be set from this setting.
+ - Supported regular expressions pattern syntax is same as [`TextRegExPattern`]({{ site.parameters-reference }}/label-recognition-parameter/parameter-control.html#textregexpattern).

 ### As Json Parameter